mgsosna/mattsosna.com/_posts/careers/2021-01-21-DS-transition-5.md

 </center>
 <span style="font-size: 12px"><i>Source: [The Peak Performance Center](https://thepeakperformancecenter.com/business/strategic-management/the-law-of-diminishing-returns/law-of-diminishing-returns/)</i></span>

 It's easy to get frustrated by being cut short on a project, especially if you've sunk time into it or have finally built up steam.
-It's important, though, to **separate your feelings about a project from your judgment on whether it's worth pursuing.** Focusing on how you can best benefit your company, rather than just pursuing questions you alone find interesting, will make you a far more effective employee.<sup>[[1]](#1-optimizing-resource-allocation)</sup>
+It's important, though, to **separate your feelings about a project from your judgment on whether it's worth pursuing.** Focusing on how you can best benefit your company, rather than just pursuing questions you alone find interesting, will make you a far more effective employee.<sup>[[1]](#1-optimizing-resource-allocation)</sup> Your company's [key performance indicators](https://www.investopedia.com/terms/k/kpi.asp) and [roadmap](https://www.productplan.com/learn/roadmap-basics/) will help you understand what leadership at your company finds valuable.

 The next sections will cover how to best help your company through [empowering coworkers](#empowering-coworkers) and [understanding the market](#understanding-the-market).
 A solid understanding here will enable more productive conversations with your boss, product manager, or other internal departments.
 It will also help build trust in data science initiatives you may bring to the table, as you will be able to better communicate how they will help the company.